![]() |

 Dear Friends,

-We've got a Woozler
+We've got a Woozler in our backyard! |

 This story, "The Woozler," is about our first encounter with the REAL Woozler.
 He moved into our backyard - and he's still there!
 He's our Woozler now.
 We want to be his friend, but it's not easy.
 Woozlers are kind of grouchy.
 We think cookies, or chocolate, might help.